fries genootschap (frisian society)

 The exhibition was a huge success, both in terms of attendance and financially, such that the Eysingahuis in Leeuwarden could be purchased with the proceeds.
 The Fries Museum opened here in 1881.

 In 1995, the museum reopened after a major renovation.
 The chancery was linked to the museum by means of a tunnel.

 the new museum of friesland

-Since 2013 the Museum of Friesland has been housed in the first completely newly built Dutch museum of the 21st century.
+Since 2013 the Fries Museum has been housed in the first completely newly built Dutch museum of the 21st century.
 Frisian architect Abe Bonnema provided the impetus for the new building.
-When he passed away in 2001 he left 18 million euros to the Museum of Friesland.
+When he passed away in 2001 he left 18 million euros to the Fries Museum.